plone/training/mastering-plone/dexterity_2.rst

 Add versioning through GenericSetup
 ------------------------------------

-Configure the versioning policy and a diff-view for talks through GenericSetup.
+Configure the versioning policy and a diff view for talks through GenericSetup.

 Add new file :file:`profiles/default/repositorytool.xml`